harryiliffe/open-design-2018/docs/_posts/2018-01-23-assembly-electronics.md

 6. Conductive Thread

-   This is used link G.R.E.Gs fins and legs to the capacitive touch sensor.
+   This is used link Greg's fins and legs to the capacitive touch sensor.

 7. Battery